 Science has proven that the sense of smell is closely connected to memory, more than our other senses.
 Maybe that’s why warm applesauce brings such warm feelings.

-After the apples softened, we would carefully pour the cooked apples into a cone shaped food mill and push the apples through.
+After the apples softened, my mom carefully poured the cooked apples into a cone-shaped food mill and we pushed the apples through.
 The peelings and seeds would stay in the cone and the smooth warm applesauce would ooze out into a big bowl.
-We took turns twirling the wooden press to squeeze the applesauce through the tiny holes of the food mill.
+My sister and I took turns twirling the wooden press to squeeze the applesauce through the tiny holes of the food mill.

 So delicious!
-We ate so much of it fresh but my mom would can the rest so we could enjoy homemade applesauce all year long.
+Our family ate so much of it fresh but my mom canned the rest so we could enjoy homemade applesauce all year long.
 We especially loved it on pancakes with a sprinkling of cinnamon sugar.

 I’m excited for you to try this Instant Pot applesauce recipe.
 Hopefully the delicious scent of apples cooking into a delicious applesauce will make “smell” memories for your family!

 Why cook applesauce in the Instant Pot?
 For me, convenience is the obvious reason.
-Peel and cut up a bunch of apples (I use six pounds!), put them into the pressure cooker with a little water or juice, turn it on, and forget about it for awhile.
+Peel and cut up a bunch of apples, put them into the pressure cooker with a little water or juice, turn it on, and forget about it for awhile.
 No watching to make sure the apples aren’t boiling over, trying to adjust the heat so the apples simmer just right, no stirring, no checking for doneness, no messy stove, and only one dishwasher safe pan to wash!
 It really doesn’t get much easier.

-One of the questions I get asked is whether you need to peel the apples first.
-Like I described above, if you use unpeeled apples, you will need a food mill to process the cooked apple mixture.
+Do you need to peel the apples first?
+If you use a food mill, like I described above, use unpeeled apples and process the cooked apple mixture with the food mill.
 The end result will be a smooth applesauce.
 You can also puree it with a stick blender (immersion blender), but it will change the texture of the applesauce.

-I like to peel my apples first (with a vegetable peeler), cut and core them, and cook them.
-This results in an applesauce with a chunkier texture and does not require a food mill.
+For a chunkier applesauce, peel the apples first with a vegetable peeler or paring knife, cut and core them, and then cook them.
+This results in an applesauce with more texture and does not require a food mill.

 After the applesauce cools a bit, stir in a teaspoon or two of cinnamon.
 Yum!
-I didn’t add any sugar–it simply isn’t needed.
-Serve it warm, room temp, or cold.
+I didn’t add any sugar because it simply isn’t needed.
+Serve it warm, room temperature, or cold.

 Applesauce is a healthy and delicious dessert or snack: Whole30 compliant, vegan, non-dairy, gluten-free, non-fat, and low in calories.
 It’s so delicious, your family will love it!